 Noni fruit (Morinda citrifolia) comes from a small evergreen tree that grows in volcanic soils of the South Pacific.

-In traditional medicine, noni is considered nature’s cure-all and is used for colds, flu, diabetes, and high blood pressure, as well as for depression and anxiety.
-(27)
+In traditional medicine, noni is considered a natural cure-all and is used to treat colds, flu, diabetes, and high blood pressure, as well as depression and anxiety.
+(35)

 You can buy bottled noni juice or take it in capsule form.

 Magnolia bark (Magnolia officinalis) is a bitter herb used in traditional Chinese medicine for digestive disorders and to treat asthma.
 (38)